Jim Larrañaga

-James Joseph Larrañaga Sr (/ˌlɛərəˈneɪɡə/ LAIR-ə-NAY-gə; born October 2, 1949) is an American former college basketball coach.
+James Joseph Larrañaga Sr. (/ˌlɛərəˈneɪɡə/ LAIR-ə-NAY-gə; born October 2, 1949) is an American former college basketball coach.
 He was most recently the head coach of the University of Miami Hurricanes men's basketball team from 2011 to 2024 when he retired.

-Before joining the University of Miami, Larrañaga was the head men's basketball coach at American International College from 1977 to 1979, Bowling Green State University from 1986 to 1997, and George Mason University from 1997 to 2011, where he coached the Patriots to 13 consecutive winning seasons and became a media sensation during the Patriots' improbable run to the Final Four in the 2005–2006 season.
+Before joining the University of Miami, Larrañaga was the head men's basketball coach at American International College from 1977 to 1979, Bowling Green State University from 1986 to 1997, and George Mason University from 1997 to 2011, where he coached the Patriots to 13 consecutive winning seasons and became a media sensation during the Patriots' improbable run to the Final Four in the 2005–06 season.
 In the 2022–23 season, he led the Miami Hurricanes to their first Final Four appearance in program history.
-The team then had two disappointing years, with Larranaga resigning his position mid-season in December 2024.
+The team then had two disappointing years, with Larrañaga resigning his position mid-season in December 2024.

 Larrañaga has won several national coach of the year awards and retired with 744 wins in his career.